sapfo/medeas/README.rst

 TODO: recalculate everything at every bootstrap run

-the user cannot use the p currently (marchenko pastur p=2 ONLY, for clustering its unclear but currently only p=1)
+the user cannot use the p currently (marchenko pastur p=2 ONLY, for clustering its unclear but currently only p=2) For diploid data (Ana's owl) it seems that p=2 do a better job at clustering.

 src